Service & Community Leadership

 Intern, Horton’s Kids, Inc.

-Participants of the 4-week program will be required to move out of housing on Saturday, July 2 by 11:00am.
-Participants of the 8-week program will be required to move out of the apartments on Friday, July 29 by 11:00am.
+Participants will be required to move out of the apartments on Friday, July 28 by 11:00am.
 Further details on arrival logistics, registration and orientation will be provided as the summer approaches.

 This schedule is only meant to give an idea of the summer’s general structure.
 It is subject to change according to events and briefings.
 You will receive updated weekly calendars in class and by e-mail throughout the summer.